Opting for a Debt Relief Order needs careful consideration.

 We realise that dealing with debt is a particularly difficult, stressful and confusing time.
 It makes sense to talk to family or a trusted friend but we know this is not always possible.
 If you are struggling with debt stress, we recommend you read helpful information which offers help and advice on dealing with debt stress.

-Opting for a Debt Relief Order needs careful consideration.
 The decision should only be taken after you have taken independent advice from a practice regulated by the Financial Conduct Authority to offer debt counselling advice.
 The prime reason is that your affairs will be investigated and if your behaviour prior to the DRO is found to be dishonest whereby you have gifted away assets, or been dishonest with your application, you could face a Debt Relief Restrictions Order.

 If after consultation, DRO appears the most appropriate solution, it will be necessary to apply to the Official Receiver at The Insolvency Service.